Diploma in Managing Customer Relationships with Co-Op

 Friday – 8:45am to 11:45am

 – Class start and end times may vary as schedules will be modified to accommodate Canadian holidays.

 - 50 weeks (24 weeks of academic study + 24 weeks of Co-Op + two weeks of Capstone post-Co-Op review and project work.)

 - 540 hours of instruction + 540 hours of Co-Op.

-*Please consider reading breaks when planning the duration of your studies.
+*Please consider reading weeks when planning the duration of your studies.

-- International students must complete high school or be a mature student 18 years and above.
+- Complete high school or be a mature student of 18 years and older.

-- International students must reach an IELTS 5.5 or equivalent or complete VGC level 5 intermediate program or pass VGC Placement test.
+- Reach an IELTS 5.5 (academic) or TOEFL 70 or equivalent or achieve a VGC Level 6 Upper Intermediate or pass the VGC placement test.